NASCAR on NBC: NASCAR returns to NBC

-COVID-19 pandemic impact and NBCSN's closure
+COVID-19 pandemic impact, NBCSN's closure and move to USA Sports

 In 2020, due to the COVID-19 pandemic, the NBC team initially broadcast all races from the broadcast booth at Charlotte Motor Speedway with only 2-3 pit reporters onsite.
 Although NBC has a small studio in Charlotte for NASCAR America segments, the studio was deemed too small to be able to do race broadcasts and maintain social distancing.
 For the Indianapolis race weekend, Mike Tirico hosted from the track; Tirico lives close enough to Indianapolis he was able to drive to the track to host.
 For the final 5 races of the season (starting with the Charlotte Roval Race) the NBC on-air team resumed travel to race sites.

 NASCAR America stopped airing when the pandemic began and has not yet returned to air.
 NBC has cited other conflicting live events as the reason the program has not returned to air; NBCSN aired the 2020 Stanley Cup playoffs throughout the show's timeslot in July and August.
 The show now airs only as a pre-race & post-race show with some airings on Peacock.

 On January 22, 2021, an internal memo sent by NBC Sports president Pete Bevacqua announced that NBCSN would cease operations by the end of the year, and that USA Network would begin "carrying and/or simulcasting certain NBC Sports programming," including the Stanley Cup playoffs and NASCAR races, before NBCSN's shutdown.
-Peacock, NBCUniversal's new streaming service, will also carry some of the network's former programming starting in 2022.
+Peacock, NBCUniversal's new streaming service, would also carry some of the network's former programming starting in 2022.
 The move was cited by industry analysts as a response to the impact of the COVID-19 pandemic on the sports and television industries, the acceleration of cord-cutting, as well as formidable competition from rival sports networks such as ESPN and Fox Sports 1.

+On November 29, 2023, NBC extended its contract through 2031; beginning in the 2025 season, NBC's coverage was significantly reduced, consisting of only the final 14 races of the Cup Series season.
+The rights to the Xfinity Series moved exclusively to The CW.
+On April 11, 2024, as part of a sublicensing agreement serving as a prelude to the new contract, it was announced that the final eight races of the 2024 NASCAR Xfinity Series would be moved to The CW, with NBC Sports producing the broadcasts.

+On November 12, 2025, it was announced that USA Sports, formed after NBCUniversal spun off most of their cable business as Versant, would receive NBC's portion of the Cup Series schedule beginning in 2026.
+For that year, USA would air 10 of the races, while the broadcasts for the summer Daytona race and the final three races of the season, including the Cup Series Championship, would still air on NBC but be produced by USA Sports.